-The following is the primarily extracted from the executive summary of the technical report entitled "NI 43-101 Technical Report - Jiama Phase 2 Expansion Project" dated January 2014 (the "Jiama Technical Report") prepared by Mining One Pty Ltd. ("Mining One").
+The following is the primarily based on the executive summary of the technical report entitled "NI 43-101 Technical Report - Jiama Phase 2 Expansion Project" dated January 2014 (the "Jiama Technical Report") prepared by Mining One Pty Ltd. ("Mining One").